arshaali/arshaali.github.io/pages/about.md

 ### About Me

-I am seeking a full-time engineering role.
+I am a software engineer.
 I defended my PhD in robotics at the [University of Michigan](https://umich.edu/) in March 2025, working with the Michigan Autonomous Vehicle Research Intergroup Collaboration ([MAVRIC](https://mavric.si.umich.edu/home)).

 Summary of experiences and qualifications:
 * Expertise in programming languages including Python, C, C++, and MATLAB